VulDeeLocator: A Deep Learning-based Fine-grained Vulnerability Detector: Acknowledgment

-Table \ref{Table_Comparison_with_other_tools_detection} summarizes the comparison.
-We make the following observations. {\bf (i)} Source code- and rule-based vulnerability detector Flawfinder incurs prohibitively high false-negative rate, which can be attributed to the inadequacy of its parser and patterns \cite{DBLP:phd/dnb/Yamaguchi15}. {\bf (ii)} Source code- and rule-based vulnerability detector Checkmarx incurs prohibitively high false-positive rate and false-negative rate, which can be attributed to the inadequacy of the rules defined by human experts.
-This justifies why we only use the Checkmarx rules to extract sSyVCs as a starting point for vulnerability detection. {\bf (iii)} Intermediate code- and rule-based vulnerability detector Fortify incurs very high false-positive rate and false-negative rate, suggesting that rules based on intermediate code can indeed accommodate more useful information than rules based on source code. {\bf (iv)} Deep learning-based detector VulDeePecker is much less effective than deep learning-based SySeVR because the former can only cope with the class of vulnerabilities related to library/API function calls \cite{vuldeepecker}, but SySeVR can cope with multiple classes of vulnerabilities \cite{SySeVR}. {\bf (v)} VulDeeLocator-BGRU achieves respectively an 11.0\%, 9.6\%, and 8.2\% improvement over SySeVR in F1-measure, false-positive rate, and false-negative rate, because the former can accommodate more semantic information conveyed by intermediate code. {\bf (vi)} Rule-based vulnerability detectors (i.e., Flawfinder, Checkmarx, and Fortify) achieve an IoU of 31.0\% on average, but their low overall effectiveness (F1-measure) hinders their usefulness. {\bf (vii)} IoUs of VulDeeLocator-BLSTM (27.1\%) and VulDeeLocator-BGRU (32.7\%) are much higher than IoUs of VulDeePecker (9.0\%) and SySeVR (8.4\%), because the average number of detected vulnerable lines of code is 2.1 for VulDeeLocator-BLSTM, 2.2 for VulDeeLocator-BGRU, 14.3 for VulDeePecker, and 16.7 for SySeVR.
-The higher vulnerability locating precision can be attributed to the vdl-part of BRNN-vdl.
-In summary, we draw:
+Table \ref{Table_Comparison_with_other_tools_detection} summarizes the comparison with state-of-the-art pattern-based vulnerability detectors.
+We make the following observations. {\bf (i)} Source code- and rule-based vulnerability detector Flawfinder incurs prohibitively high false-negative rate, which can be attributed to the inadequacy of its parser and patterns \cite{DBLP:phd/dnb/Yamaguchi15}. {\bf (ii)} Source code- and rule-based vulnerability detector Checkmarx incurs prohibitively high false-positive rate and false-negative rate despite its use of data-flow analysis; this ineffectiveness can be attributed to the inadequacy of human-written rules.
+This justifies why we only use the Checkmarx rules to extract sSyVCs as a starting point for vulnerability detection. {\bf (iii)} Intermediate code- and rule-based vulnerability detector Fortify, which uses a data-flow analysis, incurs very high false-positive rate and false-negative rate, but is better than Checkmarx, suggesting that rules based on intermediate code can indeed accommodate more useful information than rules based on source code. {\bf (iv)} Binary code- and rule-based vulnerability detector Saluki is more effective than the other rule-based vulnerability detectors because it uses a taint analysis, but is still less effective than deep learning-based detectors.
+Its false negatives and false positives are caused by the incomplete vulnerability rules it used. {\bf (v)} Deep learning-based detector VulDeePecker is much less effective than deep learning-based SySeVR because the former can only cope with the class of vulnerabilities related to library/API function calls \cite{vuldeepecker}, but SySeVR can cope with multiple classes of vulnerabilities \cite{SySeVR}. {\bf (vi)} VulDeeLocator-BGRU achieves respectively a 9.8\%, 7.9\%, and 8.2\% improvement over SySeVR in F1-measure, false-positive rate, and false-negative rate on average, because it can accommodate more semantic information conveyed by intermediate code. {\bf (vii)} Rule-based vulnerability detectors (i.e., Flawfinder, Checkmarx, Fortify, and Saluki) achieve an IoU of 28.5\% on average, but their low overall effectiveness (F1-measure) hinders their usefulness. {\bf (viii)} The IoUs of VulDeeLocator-BLSTM and VulDeeLocator-BGRU are much higher than that of VulDeePecker and SySeVR, because the average number of detected vulnerable lines of code is 2.8 for VulDeeLocator-BLSTM and 3.1 for VulDeeLocator-BGRU, while noting that their counterparts are 56.7 for VulDeePecker and 56.6 for SySeVR.
+The high vulnerability locating precision can be attributed to the vdl-part of BRNN-vdl. {\bf (ix)} The effectiveness of VulDeePecker and SySeVR when applied to Test-set-2 are much lower than their counterparts when applied to Test-set-1, because the training set has more synthetic and academic programs than real-world programs.